-If a student achieves a failing grade in three (3) laboratory proficiency examinations (lab tests) in a given trimester, this will result in a failure of Clinical Education III (RTCA210), Clinical Education IV (RTCA212) or V (RTCA 222), as appropriate.
+If a student achieves a failing grade in three (3) laboratory proficiency examinations (lab tests) in a given trimester, this will result in a failure of Clinical Education III (RTCA210) or Clinical Education IV (RTCA212), as appropriate.
 This will result in dismissal from the program.
 Readmission will follow normal procedures as outlined in the Academic Catalog.

-Clinical Education III, IV & V Senior Lab Testing Remediation
+Clinical Education III & IV Senior Lab Testing Remediation

-If a student receives below an 85% during laboratory testing, they must undergo the Laboratory Proficiency Remediation process.
+If a student receives below an 85% during Senior Lab Testing, they must undergo the Laboratory Proficiency Remediation process.